Effect of higher-order interactions on noisy majority-rule dynamics with random group sizes: Consensus Time

 \subsection{Pure majority-rule dynamics with an initially balanced state}

+In this appendix, we restrict attention to the pure majority-rule regime $q=0$, for which both fully ordered states $c=0$ and $c=1$ are absorbing.
+Accordingly, the consensus time $T_{\mathrm{cons}}$ is well defined as the mean first-passage time to one of these two absorbing boundaries.
+In the absence of the field-driven branch, the dynamics is up--down symmetric, and it is sufficient to analyze one side of the flow, e.g., from the vicinity of the unstable fixed point $c=1/2$ toward the absorbing boundary at $c=0$; the opposite branch follows by symmetry.

-In the mean-field limit, the diffusion term is negligible since $D(c)=\mathcal{O}(1/N)$.
+In the MF limit, the diffusion term is negligible since $D(c)=\mathcal{O}(1/N)$.
 The consensus time is obtained by integrating the inverse drift characteristic $d\tau = dc/v(c)$ from the backward Kolmogorov equation:

-The integration bounds are determined by the microscopic fluctuation widths: the initial state is taken just outside the unstable fixed point, $c_i=1/2-N^{-1/2}$, and the final state is at the absorption scale, $c_f=1/N$.
+For the lower branch, the integration bounds are fixed by the microscopic fluctuation scales: the initial state is taken just outside the unstable fixed point, $c_i=1/2-N^{-1/2}$, and the final state is set at the absorption scale, $c_f=1/N$.

 The integral in Eq.~\eqref{eq:relax_int} is dominated by the divergences near the two fixed points $c=0$ and $c=1/2$.
 We can therefore approximate the total time as the sum of the transit times across these two bottlenecks: